 Best Type of Crab to Use

 Fresh crab meat makes the perfect addition to my alfredo sauce.
-I always recommend using the freshest ingredients that you can because they have the best taste.
-You can use crab legs and you don’t have to buy the expensive Alaska King Crab legs.
+I always recommend using the freshest ingredients because they have the best taste.
+You can use snow crab legs, and you don’t have to buy the expensive Alaska King Crab legs.

 But you can also use canned crab meat too.
 If you are going to use canned crab meat, I suggest using lump and backfin meat.
 The claw meat comes out super shredded and in tinier pieces which can get lost in the sauce and the noodles.

 You can also choose to use imitation crab meat.